influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/installation.md

 * `registration-enabled` to `true`
 * `registration-server-url` to the full URL of the server that will run the InfluxEnterprise web console.
 You must fully specify the protocol, IP or hostname, and port.
-Entering the IP or Hostname alone will lead to errors.
+Entering the IP or hostname alone will lead to errors.
 * `license-key` to the license key you received on [InfluxPortal](https://portal.influxdata.com/)

 ```